mattmajestic/huggingface-js/README.md

 # huggingface-js
-Simple chatbot with Huggingface JS
+Simple chatbot with Huggingface JS with React + Firebase